 Be Careful What You Wish For: A meta-example.
 The Mako/Korra romance largely originated from fans wishing Katara and Zuko were a couple.
 As it turns out, the relationship doesn't work.

-Beam-O-War: Happens between Dark Avatar!Unalaq and Korra's Spirit Projection in the last chapter of book 2
+Beam-O-War: Happens between the Dark Avatar and Korra's Spirit Projection in the Book Two Finale.

 In "Welcome to Republic City," Korra uses an Effortless Amazonian Lift to pick up Tenzin and his children to give them a group hug.

 In "The Spirit of Competition" Mako unceremoniously grants his brother one in cheer when Korra pulls off an incredible "hat trick" single-handedly (much the same way he did in his introduction), and wins the match that gets them to the finals.

 In Korra's fight with Tarrlok, his icicle-rain move results in several visible cuts, and she spends the next episode covered in the same cuts and multiple bruises.

 Belligerent Sexual Tension: Korra and Mako butt heads when they meet in "A Leaf in the Wind" and while infiltrating "The Revelation", but recognize that they have feelings for each other, and overtly act upon them once in "The Spirit of Competition".